Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.22 - Version 9.2

-- Improve visual month to display active day.
+- Improve visual month to display active day before month name.
 - Improve alert box for big calendar generation to disable option to ask confirmation.
-- Improve the display of lists of web links.
+- Improved display of lists of web links by moving those in the current language to the top.
+- Some fixes and improvements.
+- Otimize code.
 - Update and fix web links.
-- Optimize code.

 #### 2021.09.20 - Version 9.1